-(7.3.1a) and once for Nunavummiut (7.3.1b), using the same table.
+The following pages present scoring tables for Inuit (7.4.1a) and Nunavummiut (7.4.1b) employment levels, to be scored as part of the Application for Allocation.
+Each enterprise will report employment criteria using with Tables D.1A/D.2A (for fixed/mobile gear vessels) or Tables D.1B/D.2B (of inshore plan harvesting) for both Inuit and Nunavummiut levels for the duration of the allocation period to ensure consistency in reporting.
 Each cell in the table will be filled in to receive a score on the table as a whole.
-Total Expenses (blue cells in the table) must match reported values on audited financial statements.
-Scoring equations are presented at the bottom of each table, as recommended by NFA.
-Please note the equations and weighting for tables do differ, and equations are provided for the calculations of each criterion to report back to 7.3.1a and 7.3.1b.
+Total Expenses must match reported values on audited financial statements.
+Scoring equations are presented at the bottom of each table.
+Please note the equations and weighting for tables differ, and equations are provided for the calculations of each criterion to report back to 7.4.1a and 7.4.1b.